wix/react-native-calendars/README.md

 * marking - markedDates value for this day
 * date - the date object representing this day

-**Tip** Don't forget to implement shouldComponentUpdate for your custom day component to make calendar perform better
+**Tip:** Don't forget to implement shouldComponentUpdate for your custom day component to make calendar perform better

-**Tip2** If you implement an awesome day component please make a PR so that other people could use it :)
+If you implement an awesome day component please make a PR so that other people could use it :)

 ### CalendarList